 Now that you know your business goals, it is time to understand the market niche you are trying to capture.
 This will allow you to position your offerings accurately and optimize your sales outcome.
 The primary goal of studying the market is to know if there is a demand for your offerings.

-There are many instances where new product launches failed to take off because of poor product-market fit, targeting the wrong market, or failing to do competitor analysis.
+There are many instances where new product launches fail to take off because of poor product-market fit, targeting the wrong market, or failing to do competitor analysis.
 According to CB Insights, lack of market demand is the second leading cause of product failure.

 When studying the market, focus on answering these questions: